 Your next visit to our office in Youngstown, OH will be between your 15 and 20-week mark.
 Dr. Hill or Nurse Practitioner Cynthia Daniels will measure the uterine growth.
 This is measured through blood work.
 They can also test your baby for Spina Bifida, if you wish.
 That test is also done through blood work.

-Between 18 and 24 weeks, you should have two visits to our office in Youngstown, OH.
+Between 18 and 24 weeks, you should have two visits with Dr. Hill in his office in Youngstown, OH.
 These will be routine checkups, with an OB Ultrasound.
 At these appointments, you can learn the sex of your baby if you want to.
 The ultra sound can tell you the sex of your baby, and it also will tell you how the baby is developing.

 The final appointment of your second trimester will be between your 26 and 28-week mark in your pregnancy.
 At this visit you will have a routine checkup, and a diabetes screening.
 At your last appointment, Dr. Hill or Nurse Practitioner Cynthia Daniels would have given you a glucose drink.
 You ingest this one hour before getting your blood drawn at this appointment.
 You will have directions to know exactly when and how to drink this.

 At this last appointment, you will also be told to start planning for the arrival of your baby!
 Dr. Hill or Nurse Practitioner Cynthia Daniels will tell you about all you need to plan and discuss before your baby arrives!

 Third Trimester Pregnancy